 To be eligible, employers must be on the Government of Saskatchewan's list of critical public services and allowable businesses during the emergency period, or eligible to resume operations in a confirmed phase of the Re-Open Saskatchewan Plan.

-Eligible employers must be on the critical public services and allowable businesses list as of the application received date or during the eligibility assessment processing period.
+The list of critical public services and allowable businesses and Re-Open Saskatchewan plan is updated periodically as the provincial economy re-opens.
+Eligibility for RSTS using this list is assessed as of the application received date or during the eligibility assessment processing period.

-Publicly funded organizations such as health regions, post-secondary training institutions, public libraries, municipalities and school divisions are not eligible under this program.
+Publicly funded organizations such as health regions, post-secondary training institutions, public libraries, municipalities and school divisions are not eligible for RSTS funding.

-- Must be a Canadian citizen or permanent resident with a Social Insurance Number;
+- a Canadian citizen or permanent resident with a valid Social Insurance Number; and

 - Tuition fees or fees charged by the training provider;

 - Textbooks, software and other required materials;